On January 16, 2019, Robin and Ed Bacho of Medina, Ohio, welcomed the birth of their beautiful son, Eddie. It only took him six years to arrive.

 The Bacho Family, pictured left to right: Robin, Eddie and Ed.
 (Courtesy: Robin and Ed Bacho)

-Dr. Attaran and Cynthia Austin, MD, another physician from the fertility team that treated Robin, say that women who wait until their late 30s or early 40s are more likely to have difficulty conceiving.
+Dr. Attaran and Cynthia Austin, MD, retired physician from the fertility team that treated Robin prior to her retirement, say that women who wait until their late 30s or early 40s are more likely to have difficulty conceiving.

 “Women have 1 to 2 million eggs when they are born,” Dr. Attaran says.
 “New eggs cannot be created.
 Since many eggs are recruited each cycle, the number of remaining oocytes decreases each year.
 This explains why women have more difficulty getting pregnant as they get older.”

 Both physicians observe a rising number of women trying to become pregnant later in life.
 “The key to Cleveland Clinic's success is the lab and how well we are able to culture embryos,” says Dr. Austin.
 “We do have a really awesome lab and a team of doctors who have had many years of experience with in vitro fertilization.
 We have a high success rate; we run consistently higher than average, according to the Society for Assistive Reproductive Technology.”

 She cautions that technology does not assure success.
 “The whole fertility treatment is a long and arduous journey,” Dr. Austin says.
 “My heart goes out to my patients.
 It's part of Cleveland Clinic's mission not just to help the people who will get pregnant easily but also to help those who are having a hard time.
 And women who give birth later do not get second-best babies.
 Their babies are like everyone else's.”